PronovixOutlearn/d8themer/pages/welcome.md

 Greetings!
 Welcome to Developing your first Drupal 8 theme!

-This path is based on the video series from watch-learn.com.
-To get the most out of this path requires you to have some knowledge in frontend development.
+This path is based on the video series from [Watch and Learn](http://watch-learn.com/).
+To get the most out of this path you should have some knowledge in frontend development.
 Some Drupal 7 theming experience will also help you to better understand the lessons although it's not essential.

 Good luck!